 This provision gives landlords who prevail an effective remedy at the justice court level, without having to wait until the entire eviction file is transferred to the county clerk’s office and set up as a new case.

-The use of pauper’s affidavits in appeals may in some respects appear unfair, but it can be turned to the landlord; note, however, that if the pauper´s bond is approved, and the county court takes over, the tenant is then obliged to begin making monthly rental payments to the county court and continue to do so during the pendency of the case.
-If the tenant fails to do this, then the landlord may seek immediate possession from the county court based on Rule 749b, T.R.C.P., which permits a tenant to remain in possession only so long as the following requirements are met:
+The use of pauper’s affidavits in appeals may in some respects appear unfair, but it can be turned to the landlord’s advantage: If the pauper’s bond is approved, and the county court takes over, the tenant is then obliged to begin making monthly rental payments to the court and continue to do so during the pendency of the appeal.
+If the tenant fails to do this (and most do) the landlord may seek immediate possession from the county court based on motion pursuant to Texas Rule of Civil Procedure 749b, which permits a tenant to remain in possession only so long as the following requirements are met: